 What is a Guardian ad Litem?

-A guardian ad litem is a court appointed advocate for children involved in court proceedings.
+A guardian ad litem (GAL) is a court-appointed advocate for children involved in court proceedings.
 The guardian ad litem represents the best interests of your child(ren) and gives recommendations to the Court about custody, visitation and support.
-(Minn.
-Stat.
-518.165, Subd 1).
+(MN Statutes § 518.165, subd.
+1).

-The Court is required to appoint a Guardian Ad Litem if it has reason to believe that your child(ren) is the victim of domestic child abuse or neglect.
-(Minn.
-Stat.
-518.165, Subd 2.)
-The court may appoint a guardian in any case involving custody and visitation.
+The Court is required to appoint a guardian ad litem if it has reason to believe that your child(ren) is the victim of domestic child abuse or neglect.
+(MN Statutes § 518.165, subd 2.)
+The court may also appoint a guardian ad litem for a child in any case involving custody and visitation.

 All Guardians Ad Litem appointed by Hennepin County Family Court have attended training and meet the qualifications required in the Rules of Guardian Ad Litem Procedure, which became effective January 1, 1999.

 The guardian ad litem who has been appointed on behalf of your child(ren) has past experience.
 The guardian will do his or her best to assure you that he/she is not siding with one parent or the other.
 It is the Guardian’s job to act only on behalf of the child(ren), independent of the positions taken by either parent.